-The public tendering process is highly structured and, as a result, understanding the steps involved is important for those seeking to win public sector procurement opportunities with public bodies such as governments or local authorities.
+The public sector tendering process is highly structured and, as a result, understanding the steps involved is important for those seeking to win public sector procurement opportunities with public bodies such as governments or local authorities.

-Successful public tender applications follow this specific series of steps:
+Successful public tender applications comply with this specific series of steps:

 - Make sure you can fulfil the requirements of the tender